 - Contributions from each of the user clubs for the use of the facilities.

 The Project Proposal is intended to replace the existing changing / tea rooms and can be summarized as:

 - Provide two changing rooms to ‘Sports England’ specification, each containing secure personal storage, showers and etc. The changing rooms will be used as the home and away facilities for football and cricket.

 - Dedicated Officials changing rooms to Sports England standard.

 - Tea Room/Kitchen.

 The underlying principle in the design of the Project is to provide changing facilities for sports users and any community function/event.

 The changing rooms are designed to provide a flexible facility for home and away teams, officials and a female changing room in the event of mixed teams.
 In addition the changing rooms will be available for other users of the facility.

-The proposed kitchen is intended to provide facilities for hot drinks, cold storage and cold snack preparation.
+The proposed tea room/kitchen is intended to provide facilities for hot drinks, cold storage and cold snack preparation.
 Capacity will be available to extend the facilities in the future if required.

-The Project would also provide between 30 and 40 off-road car parking facilities.
+The Project may provide off-road car parking facilities.